AVON257/Complex-Valued-Quantum-Neural-Networks/README.md

 Permission here is granted to use, modify or distribute the resources I have shown here, provided that I am given credit for the work in which I have done.

 Thomas Nathaniel Toseland.

+P.S.
+I would like to offer due credit to the original authors when appropriate, and I have attempted to link that information into the relevant files here.